Remarks on potential mean field games: Minimizers of a potential are equilibria

 where $\mu^\eta(t)$ is defined as the distribution of states and velocities at time $t$ for curves distributed according to $\eta$.
 To be precise, let us restrict to measures $\eta$ on the space $\Gamma' = C^1\del{[0,T];\Omega}$ of continuously differentiable functions taking values in $\Omega$.
 Then let $\dot{e}_t(\gamma) := \dot{\gamma}(t)$, and set $\mu^\eta(t) = (e_t,\dot{e}_t) \sharp \eta$.
 We define Nash equilibrium in the same way as before.
 At this level of generality, the game is often referred to as a \emph{mean field game of controls}, reflecting the fact that the distribution of controls also plays a role \cite{cardaliaguet2017mfgcontrols}; the terminology ``extended mean field games'' has also been used \cite{gomes2014extended,gomes2016extended}.
 Potential mean field games of controls have been considered in \cite{graber2018variational,bonnans2019schauder,graber2021weak}.

 If $J$ defined in \eqref{J1} has a potential in the same way \eqref{J} has potential given by \eqref{sJ}, it must have the form

 Formally,

-where the notation $\vd{\s{J}}{\eta}$ refers to ``the'' linear derivative of $\s{J}$ with respect to the measure variable.
-If $\s{J}$ is a potential, it follows that $L(\mu,x,v)$ must be a linear derivative of $\sr{L}(\mu)$, so we will write
+where the notation $\vd{\s{J}}{\eta}$ refers to ``the'' linear derivative of $\s{J}$ with respect to the measure variable (which is unique only up to a constant).
+If $\s{J}$ is a potential, it follows that $L(\mu,x,v)$ must be a linear derivative of $\sr{L}(\mu)$, so we may write

-where $c(\mu)$ represents an arbitrary constant depending only on $\mu$.
+(In fact, this equality need only hold up to addition of a constant depending only on $\mu$.)
 Taking another derivative, we have

 By the usual arguments, if the left-hand side is continuous in all variables, then it is also symmetric in the sense

 which implies

 This symmetry consideration can be used to provide many examples of Lagrangians $L$ for which there cannot be a potential.
 For example, suppose that $L$ depends only on the distribution of states and not controls, i.e.~$L(\mu,x,v) = \ell(m,x,v)$ where $m = p^1 \sharp \mu$ and $p^1(x,v) = x$.
 We have